- German Lab, Schokoladenstunde/German Convo, Max Kade Kaffeestunde & Deutschtisch, and German Club events will resume in the Fall.

 Sign up here for the International Center’s Global Engagement and Education Abroad email list.
 Weekly emails include info on virtual internships, workshops regarding travel and work abroad, conversation groups, cultural info sessions etc. SEHR interessant!

-Those of you who are German majors or minors may want to become a German Peer Mentor next year.
-The application deadline is Friday, August 20.
+Returning German majors/minors can apply to become a German Peer Mentor.
+The application deadline is Friday, April 29.

 - Advising Info – German Courses & Majoring/Minoring in German

 - Conversation Partner Options – Miscellaneous

 - International Center Global Engagement and Education Abroad email list – Miscellaneous

 - Finding German Films and Series Online – Miscellaneous

 - Chrome Extension for Dual-Language Subtitles – Miscellaneous

 “German Convo on the Go,” “Schokoladenstunde,” and the Max Kade Kaffeestunde & Deutschtisch will resume in the Fall.
 There will hopefully be “Deutschtische” associated with the intensive German 100 and 230 courses in Spring/Summer, which all German students are welcome to attend.
 See the beginning of this email for more info!

 LRC Conversation Partner Site Check out this site to find a conversation partner, and/or register so others can find you on the site.
 Please notify the LRC if you notice problems (e.g. outdated records etc.).
 Don’t be shy: the more people sign up, the better the site will work!

 - A German Stammtisch meets once a week, usually on Thursdays at 8:00 pm at Grizzly Peak or another bar near Main Street.
 Join the email list to stay up-to-date on where and when the group will meet.